Dead hobbits resurrected: the Barrow-wight encounter in J.R.R. Tolkien's The Lord of the Rings

 7. The Barrow-wight and the hobbits

 From a reading of The Lord of the Rings and The Silmarillion, it is assumed that the Witch King, during his visit to the Barrow Downs, specifically tasked the Barrow-wights with capturing the hobbits and ending their quest.
 Tolkien nowhere directly indicates the Cardolan tomb Barrow-wight had knowledge of the One Ring or sought to secure it for the Witch King and Sauron, though this is a possibility.
-The Barrow-wight does not initially seek to take it from Frodo once he has been rendered helpless (killed) above ground, or initially within the barrow, though it may have been about to do so when Frodo suddenly revived, or was revived, drew a sword and severed its green-lit hand.
+The Barrow-wight does not initially seek to take it from Frodo once he has been rendered helpless (killed) above ground, or initially within the barrow, though it may have been about to do so when Frodo suddenly revived, or was revived by Eru, drew a sword and severed its green-lit hand.

 Frodo attacks the Barrow-wight.